• Skip to primary navigation

 To start, you will need to preheat your oven and line a baking sheet with parchment or a non stick baking mat.

-Firstly, in a large bowl, whisk together the flour, rolled oats, sugar, brown sugar, pumpkin spice, baking soda, and salt.
+Step 1: In a large bowl, whisk together the flour, rolled oats, sugar, brown sugar, pumpkin spice, baking soda, and salt.
+Set aside.

-In a separate bowl, mix together the pumpkin puree, egg, butter, and vanilla.
+Step 2: In a separate bowl, mix together the pumpkin puree, egg, butter, and vanilla.
+You can use a spoon to mix it together.
+No need to get out a hand mixer for this step.

-Pour the pumpkin mixture into the flour mixture and stir until combined.
+Step 3: Pour the pumpkin mixture into the flour mixture and stir until combined.
+Use a rubber spatula to scrape the bowl to fully incorporate all the ingredients.

 Bake in preheated oven for about 15 minutes or until a light golden brown in color.
 Let cool on pan before moving to a cooling rack to cool completely.